Leopold-V/react-parcel-app/README.md

 ## Usage :

 `npm start`
-Starts up the development server on http://localhost:3000
+Starts up the development server on http://localhost:3000.

 `npm build`
-Creates a production-ready bundles with a /build folder
+Creates a production-ready bundles with a /build folder.

 `npm test`
-Launch tests with Jest
+Launch tests with Jest.

 `npm prettify`
 Clean up ALL your files **located at /src/** with prettify (feel free to modify the prettier config and the scope of the script.)